freedomofpress/encryption-works/encryption_works.md

 > The good news is that they don't appear to have any exploit on Tor or on Tor Browser.
 The other good news is that their proposed attack doesn't scale well.
 They need to put malicious hardware on the local network of their target user, which requires choosing their target, locating her, and then arranging for the hardware to arrive in the right place.
 So it's not really practical to launch the attack on many Tor users at once.

+The attack reinforced what we already suspected about Tor: targeted attacks *can* de-anonymize Tor traffic, but widespread attacks probably aren't feasible for small companies.

 You also have to be careful *where* you use Tor, since it could actually leave you *more* exposed in some instances, even though your traffic is encrypted.
 That's because network admins can tell when someone is using Tor, even though they can't tell what websites you're browsing.

 In December 2013, several members of the Harvard University administration [received](http://www.theverge.com/2013/12/18/5224130/fbi-agents-tracked-harvard-bomb-threats-across-tor) a bomb threat sent from a burner email address.
 The FBI and Harvard officials were able to trace the email back to a student who had sent the threat to avoid taking a final exam.
 The student had used an anonymous email with the Tor browser, but still got caught because he used Tor from the Harvard network -- administrators were able to tell he was one of the few people using Tor that morning and confronted him.